Security Camera Installation Guides

 24 Volt Wiring: PTZ

 The Spotlight PTZ cameras uses 24 volt power rather than POE because it requires more power than is capable of Power-Over-Ethernet for its natural white light spotlight.
 The Laser can also be powered via 24 volt power and can be powered the same way, although it is not required to do so.
-This shows you how to wire these PTZs.
+This guide shows you how to wire these PTZs.

 24 Volt Wiring: Sharpshooter